Dantas11/COVID-Flight-Tracker/README.md

 ## Acceptance Criteria

-GIVEN a calendar input
+GIVEN I want to search flights and check COVID info

-WHEN I input the date and city and click on search
+WHEN I input the city

+THEN I am presented with a dropdown of all cities with International Airports

+WHEN I select a city

+THEN it is saved in the input

+WHEN I select a date for departure

+THEN I am presented with a calender modal that allows me to choose a date

+WHEN I choose a date of departure

+THEN it is saved in the input

+WHEN I click the search button

-THEN I am presented with a list of flights I can select AND the destination’s covid restrictions
+THEN I am presented with a list of flights with flight info corresponding to my city/date input

+WHEN I search the country I want covid info for and press "search"

+THEN I am presented with statistics of the country

 WHEN I select a flight on the list

-THEN I am presented with the flight details
+THEN I can save it using the "save" button.

 WHEN I save the flight

 THEN it is added to a saved flights list.

+WHEN I press the clear button in available flights

+THEN my search will be reset

 WHEN I press the clear button in save flights